ChASE-library/ChASE/Docs-Sphinx/source/parallel.rst

 Reference implementation
 ========================
-ChASE reference version can be use as a sequential code or by setting the variable NUM_THREADS = np
+ChASE reference version can be use as a sequential code.
+ChASE makes extensive use of Level 3 BLAS routines, and so will benefit from multi-threaded BLAS.
+Some BLAS versions require an environmental variable to be set in order to employ multiple threads.
+I.e., for MKL set ``MKL_NUM_THREADS=np`` and for OpenBLAS set ``OPENBLAS_NUM_THREADS=np``.
-As part of the reference version a special build can be invoked that offload only the filter to a GPU device.
+As part of the reference version a special build can be invoked that offloads only the filter to a GPU device.

 .. toctree::
    :maxdepth: 2